yohhoy/picopdec/README.md

     - 'Grayscale' and 'Indexed-colour'(Palette) are not supported
 - interlaced PNG image is not supported
 - ignore all ancillary chunks in PNG format
-- support DEFLATE 'dynamic Huffman codes' only ('fixed Huffman codes' is not supported)
 - output [PPM(portable pixmap)][ppm] image file only
     - write RGB channels, discard alpha channel for RGBA32 image